GuigaHick/Design-Patterns-CSharp/README.md

 # Design-Patterns-CSharp
-this repository storage exercises that show how to work with Object oriented programming in C# projects
+This repository storage exercises that show how to work with Object oriented programming in C# projects